ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 `Error Code 4: API Usage Error`

 This error should be avoided as part of the engine regeneration solution to the `Error Code 6:` issue.
 In case it still occurs, the problem is related to how trtexec generated the new .engine and .plan file.
-By default trtexec will generate a “lean” .engine runtime model.
-A “full” runtime model is necessary for the dnn_stereo_disparity node to run successfully.
+By default trtexec will generate a "lean" .engine runtime model.
+A "full" runtime model is necessary for the dnn_stereo_disparity node to run successfully.

 #### Library Path Errors